 The Lighthouse Interpretive Centre introduces park guests to the fascinating cultural history of Presqu’ile.

-The Lighthouse Interpretive Centre is open daily during the summer months from 1:00 pm – 4:00 pm Monday – Friday, and 10:00 am – 4:00 pm on weekends.
+The Lighthouse Interpretive Centre is open daily from Canada Day to Labour Day from 10:00 am – 4:00 pm.

 Visit the Nature Centre and catch a glimpse of the rich, natural history that Presqu’ile has to offer.